theandrew168/sbs-website/content/posts/a-multi-platform-modern-opengl-demo-with-sdl2.md

 slug: "a-multi-platform-modern-opengl-demo-with-sdl2"
 tags: ["c", "graphics", "opengl", "sdl2"]
 ---
-This post is largely inspired by [Chris Wellons'](https://nullprogram.com/) 2015 blog post about writing a [modern OpenGL demo](https://nullprogram.com/blog/2015/06/06/) that works on all three major desktop platforms (Windows, MacOS, and Linux).
+This post is largely inspired by [Chris Wellons'](https://nullprogram.com/) 2015 blog post about writing a [modern OpenGL demo](https://nullprogram.com/blog/2015/06/06/) that works on all three major desktop platforms (Windows, macOS, and Linux).
 I have come back to his post countless times over the years when looking for guidance on how to build any cross-platform C program.

 In Chris' version of this demo he makes use of [GLFW3](https://www.glfw.org/) for the window and input handling and uses [gl3w](https://github.com/skaslev/gl3w) for loading OpenGL functions.